 After the epic trip was over, we knew we were still far from done.
 We’ve been exchanging, tasting and debating various samples of Cognac blends for almost 2 years.
-Our goal was to find three fairly different high quality XO blends showcasing a wide range of flavor Cognac has to offer and that would be tasted and judged by the people - the members of our community.
+Our goal was to find three fairly different high-quality XO blends showcasing a wide range of flavors Cognac has to offer that would be tasted and judged by the people - the members of our community.

 This was the most important part of the process; putting three exemplary XO Cognacs with their variety of characteristics in front of our Members and asking them what they think.
 We really wanted to make sure Flaviar Members’ voices got heard and were reflected in the final expression of Frérot.
 Responsible, but fulfilling task we gladly took on.